Timothy Koei's Project Portfolio Page

 - Allows the user to sort the currently displayed tutor list.
 The user can choose to sort based on the

-of the tutor in ascending or descending order.
-Any list, whether it be a filtered list (afterfind
+RatingandTeachingNominationof the tutor in ascending or descending order.
+Any list, whether it be a filtered list (afterfind) or the original list can be sorted.

 - Allows the user to sort the currently displayed tutor list.
 The user can choose to sort based on the